jordan-clayton/whisper-realtime/README.md

     // Stop audio capture.
     mic.pause();

-    // Obtain the final transcription string
+    // Obtain the final transcription string:
-    // The scoped thread handle returns Result<Result<String, RibbleWhisperError>>, so this needs to be handled accordingly.
-    // Since concurrency is not explicitly handled by this library, there is no mapping to an equivalent RibbleWhisperError. let transcription = transcriber_thread
+    // The outer result is for thread panics, the inner result is for transcriber logic. let transcription = transcriber_thread
         .expect("Transcription thread should not panic.")
         .expect("Transcription should return without error.");